-Surrounded by a picturesque, bush land setting on several hectares of carefully maintained park-like grounds, St Joseph's enjoys strong links between the school and the Indigenous members of the local community which are supported by programs that foster a deeper understanding of Aboriginal culture.
+Surrounded by a picturesque, bush land setting on several hectares of carefully maintained park-like grounds, St Joseph's enjoys strong links between the school and the broader community, including the Indigenous members of the local community which are supported by programs that foster a deeper understanding of Aboriginal culture.

-St Joseph’s offers a range of sports across both their internal and external sporting program including rugby league, rugby union, netball, basketball, swimming, athletics, cross country, touch football, cricket, soccer and futsal.
+St Joseph’s has a tradition of sporting excellence and offers a range of sports across both their internal and external sporting programs.
+These include rugby league, rugby union, netball, basketball, swimming, athletics, cross country, touch football, cricket, soccer and futsal.
 Students also have the opportunity to participate in sport gala days, Knights Knockout, Buderus Sevens, Newcastle Knights All School carnivals, League of Legends shield, NSW Catholic Primary Schools Basketball Challenge, Netball State Cup, Paul Kelly Cup and Futsal State event.

 St Nicholas OOSH Taree provides before and after school care and vacation care in a fun, safe, supportive and inclusive environment in the building behind Our Lady of the Rosary Church, where children can play, explore, be creative and use their imagination.